-In September 2001, Co-Director of Centre Holding Space, Heather Plett’s busy life as a mom and government manager ground to a halt and she found herself in a hospital bed trying to save the life of her unborn child.
+In September 2001, Co-Director of the Centre for Holding Space, Heather Plett’s busy life as a mom and government manager ground to a halt and she found herself in a hospital bed trying to save the life of her unborn child.
 Three weeks later, her son died, and her life was irrevocably changed by the liminal space experience in the hospital and the grief that followed.

 That pivotal event sent her on a quest to find the answers to some big questions about how to hold the kind of complexity, uncertainty, and grief she’d experienced.